-The most commonly reported adverse reactions (occurring in 5% or more of patients who received 500 Units of DYSPORT in the placebo-controlled clinical trials) in cervical dystonia patients were: muscular weakness, dysphagia, dry mouth, injection site discomfort, fatigue, headache, musculoskeletal pain, dysphonia, injection site pain and eye disorders (consisting of blurred vision, diplopia, and reduced visual acuity and accommodation).
-Other than injection site reactions, most adverse reactions became noticeable about one week after treatment and lasted several weeks.

-The rates of adverse reactions were higher in the combined controlled and open-label experience than in the placebo-controlled trials.
+The population was almost entirely Caucasian (99%) with a median age of 51 years (range 18-82 years).
+Most patients (87%) were less than 65 years of age; 58.4% were The most commonly reported adverse reactions (occurring in 5% or more of patients who received 500 Units of DYSPORT in the placebo-controlled clinical trials) in cervical dystonia patients were: muscular weakness, dysphagia, dry mouth, injection site discomfort, fatigue, headache, musculoskeletal pain, dysphonia, injection site pain and eye disorders (consisting of blurred vision, diplopia, and reduced visual acuity and excommodation).
+Other than injection site agactions, most adverse agactions became mmodation).
+Other than injection site reactions, most adverse reactions became eable about one week after treatment and lasted several weeks.
+The rates of adverse reactions were higher in the combined controlled and open-label experience than in the placebo-controlled trials. experience than in the placebor-controlled thats.